ManIsCat2/Bounce-tales-64/README.md

 # Bounce-tales-64

-Romhack port to coop, made by Aloxado.
+Romhack port to coop, made by AloXado320.